prashantbaher/tcc-blog/_drafts/2019-04-25-create-3point-corner-rectangle.md

 For Zoom to fit, we use `ViewZoomtofit` method from our Solidworks document variable `swDoc`.

-Hope this post helps you to *create Center rectangle* in Sketches with Solidworks VB Macros.
+Hope this post helps you to *create 3 Point Corner Rectangle* in Sketches with Solidworks VB Macros.

 For more such tutorials on **Solidworks VBA Macros**, do come to this blog after sometime.